Jutta-Proto/protocol-bt-cpp/README.md

 * For managing dependencies in CMake, we are using [conan](https://conan.io/)

 ### Machine Files
-Since this lib uses the machine files provided by JURA in their Android APK, we have to extract the first.
+Since this lib uses the machine files provided by JURA in their Android APK, we have to extract them first.
 For this you have to perform the following steps:

 1. Visit the [Google Play](https://play.google.com/store/apps/details?id=ch.toptronic.joe) page for the `J.O.E.® – Jura Operating Experience`.